jjjrivera44/pwc-banking-api/DESIGN_DOC.md

-# Technical Design & Test Summary: Banking Transactions API
+**# Technical Design & Test Summary: Banking Transactions API

 ## 1. Architectural Decisions
 This API was designed with **Enterprise Scalability** and **Data Integrity** as the primary drivers.

 * **FastAPI Framework:** Chosen for its high performance (Asynchronous support) and native OpenAPI/Swagger integration, which reduces time-to-market for frontend teams.
 * **PostgreSQL:** Selected as the relational engine to ensure **ACID compliance**, which is non-negotiable for banking transaction accuracy.
+* **Serverless Framework:** Deployed via Google Cloud Run using Docker.
+This allows the API to scale from zero to multiple instances automatically based on demand, ensuring cost-efficiency and performance.
 * **Separation of Concerns:** The application logic is decoupled from the data layer, allowing for independent scaling of the database and the API service.

 ## 2. Security Posture